 My Car-Free Plan

-I don’t plan on relying on the other cars in my family for transportation on a daily basis, or even a weekly basis.
+I don’t plan on relying on the other car in my family for transportation on a daily basis, or even a weekly basis.
 Instead, I am mapping out my local grocery store, library, coffee shop, and other places I can visit on my bike.
-Normally, I would drive to “my favorite” places downtown or in other areas, but there are great resources within a 5 mile radius of my home that I plan to check out.

 I am so excited to burn more calories, reduce my footprint and save thousands of dollars.

-My car was comfortable and our house is comfortable too, but I have a feeling that our family will continue to embrace moving from comfortable to wonderful.
+My car was comfortable, but I have a feeling that our family will continue to embrace moving from comfortable to wonderful.